Traverse the trails at Carradale

 Take a stroll around the village and out along the shore, or choose from a selection of trails in Carradale Forest.
 For the energetic there are two routes to the craggy summit of Cnoc nan Gabhar, with spectacular views across Kilbrannan Sound to Arran, or a short easy stroll that explores the woodland below.
 The forest is a haven for wildlife, so look out for deer, red and black grouse and many birds of prey.

-Please note, essential tree felling operations are starting week beginning Monday 6th February.
+Please note, essential tree felling operations are currently in progress.
 Forest walks will be affected temporarily (PDF 1.5MB).

 The Kirnashie Trail will remain open however please follow any on site operators and signage.
 Deer Hill and the path above the Network Centre will be closed throughout works for your safety.
 Alternative access at Port Na Storm and Grianan car parks.
-Works should be completed by early March.
+Works should be completed by the end of March.

 There are public toilets and a selection of places to eat, drink and shop in Carradale.
 There’s also a tea room with tourist information at the Carradale Network Centre – check for their opening hours.

-Please note, due to tree felling the trails will be affected until early March.
+Please note, due to tree felling the trails will be affected until the end of March.